phreakAI/website/content/posts/data-in-security.md

 I don't think that's healthy.

-PhreakAI will be following [EleutherAI's inspiration with the pile](https://pile.eleuther.ai/) in attempting to gather and host large datasets for infosec.
-Malware classsification, and eventually red team/web.
-We will contact rights holders and determine if we can get some legitimate kind of research exception to provide these raw binaries.
-If that won't work, we'll stick with PEs created from open-source code.
-This might not quite match the [inference distribution](https://en.wikipedia.org/wiki/Reality), but it would be a start.
+PhreakAI will be following [EleutherAI's inspiration with the pile](https://pile.eleuther.ai/) in gathering and hosting large datasets for infosec.
+These might not quite match the [inference distribution](https://en.wikipedia.org/wiki/Reality), but it would be a start.

 If you're interested, join the PhreakAI Discord.
 It might be fun.